 How to Save on Credit Card Processing Fees

 With Stax, your card processing statement is simple.
-All you pay is a monthly membership which provides you with access to the direct cost of interchange and absolutely no extra fees.
+All you pay is a monthly subscription which provides you with access to the direct cost of interchange and absolutely no extra fees.
 Stax takes pride in never adding hidden charges or payment processing fees just for the sake of making a profit.

 If you have any questions on how the Stax team can help you, request a Custom Pricing Quote by reaching out to Stax.
 Stax will be happy to answer your questions and see how to best support your business.